jornghielen/python-learning/README.md

 Check status: git status

-Add the commit: git add [file name]
+Add the commit: git add [file name] // or type: git add . (for all files)

 Make the commit: git commit -m "INSERT WHAT CHANGE MADE"